googleinterns/step108-2020/README_GH.md

 <h5>Objective Constraints</h5>
 <p align="center"><img alt="\begin{align*}&#10; &amp;(1) \hspace{3ex} \forall i \in \mathcal{N}, \; \forall t \in \mathcal{T}:&amp;&amp; y_t^i \geq \sum_{u \in \mathcal{T}}x_{tu}^i \\&#10; &amp;(2) \hspace{3ex} \forall i \in \mathcal{N}, \; \forall t \in \mathcal{T}:&amp;&amp; y_t^i \leq 1 - \sum_{u \in \mathcal{T}}x_{ut}^i \\&#10; &amp;(3) \hspace{3ex} \forall i \in \mathcal{N}, \; i \neq 0, \; \forall t \in \mathcal{T}:&amp;&amp;  z_t^i \geq 0 \\&#10; &amp;(4) \hspace{3ex} \forall i \in \mathcal{N}, \; \forall t \in \mathcal{T}:&amp;&amp;  z_t^i \geq y_t^i - y_t^{i-1} \\&#10; &amp;(5) \hspace{3ex} \forall t \in \mathcal{T}:&amp;&amp;  v \geq \sum_{i \in \mathcal{N}}z_t^i \\&#10; &amp;(6) &amp;&amp; \min v&#10;\end{align*}" src="https://github.com/googleinterns/step108-2020/blob/svgs/svgs/77925fc9e8f9d198adb5ec881a1a82f6.svg" align="middle" width="450.70818705pt" height="209.93445494999997pt"/></p>

+Our first approach was fairly naive—we just wanted to to see if we could solve this problem.
+We initially wanted to minimize travel cost, so without going through the hassle of collecting data on every team's home location, we decided to encode the cost as: any team that travels to or from an away game adds +1 to the cost.
+Since each team must play 41 away games, there is a fixed cost of 41 that we can ignore.
+Thus, minimizing the cost in this form is equivalent to minimizing the number of times each team travels from a home game to an away game and vice versa.
+To add "fairness," we decided to minimize the most expensive team instead of minimizing the sum of the teams' costs.

+The feasibile solution took 30s to solve, but with the objective it tooks 70 hours.
+There is likely a bug in the encoding of the objective, as the objective value of 1 didn't match up with the number of times teams were switching between home and away.